y1n0/javascript-styleguide/react/README.md

     const reservationItem = <ReservationCard />;
     ```

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
+For example, `reservation-card.jsx` should have a reference name of `ReservationCard`.
 However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:

     ```jsx
     // bad
-    import Footer from './Footer/Footer';
+    import Footer from './footer/footer';

     // bad
-    import Footer from './Footer/index';
+    import Footer from './footer/index';

     // good
-    import Footer from './Footer';
+    import Footer from './footer';
     ```

   - **Higher-order Component Naming**: Use a composite of the higher-order component’s name and the passed-in component’s name as the `displayName` on the generated component.
 For example, the higher-order component `withFoo()`, when passed a component `Bar` should produce a component with a `displayName` of `withFoo(Bar)`.